 - Always use the licensed version of the software

 - Use personal VPN to protect your identity and privacy

 The Internet has brought endless benefits to the world.
 There is hardly anyone who does not use the Internet.
-People use the Internet for World-Wide-Web, Email, Messaging (Chat), Streaming and Gaming to name a few.
-The Internet is a great source of information and people use it to research on any topic.
+People use the Internet for World-Wide-Web, Email, Messaging (Chat), Streaming, and Gaming to name a few.
+The Internet is a great source of information and people use it to research any topic.
 The search engines like Google, Yahoo, and Bing are widely used for gaining valuable information like world news, financial insights, and weather forecasts.
-The Internet is a great source of finding places and tracing locations through Google maps and Global Positioning System (GPS).
+The Internet is a great source of finding places and tracing locations through Google maps and the Global Positioning System (GPS).
 Many people use the Internet for learning.
-There are many websites that offer free and paid learning environment to the users.
-Social sharing is a great way of expressing the views.
-People use the Internet to share their thoughts and give inputs on different matters on the social media through the Internet.
+There are many websites that offer free and paid learning environment to users.
+Social sharing is a great way of expressing views.
+People use the Internet to share their thoughts and give inputs on different matters on social media through the Internet.
 The Internet is a source of income for many people.
-There are a large number of online businesses that offer work from home opportunity to the Internet users.
-Internet banking is one of the largest financial services that people use on daily basis.
-Thus, we can conclude the Internet as an integral part of our life.
+There are a large number of online businesses that offer work from home opportunities to Internet users.
+Internet banking is one of the largest financial services that people use on a daily basis.
+Thus, we can conclude the Internet is an integral part of our life.